Scroll to bottom of this page for the Candidate Registration Form

 ###

-Administrative updates, such as a change of name, mailing or email address, will be exempt from fees.
+Administrative updates, such as a name change, mailing, or email address, are exempt from fees.

-New and upgrade applicants will pay the $15 exam session fee to the ARRL VE team as usual and pay the $35 application fee directly to the FCC by using the CORES FRN Registration system (CORES – Login<https://apps.fcc.gov/cores/userLogin.do>).
+New and upgrade applicants will pay the $15 exam session fee to the ARRL VE team as usual and pay the $35 application fee directly to the FCC by using the CORES FRN Registration System (CORES – Login<https://apps.fcc.gov/cores/userLogin.do>).
 VEC and VE team licensing procedures will not change.
 [NOTE: $5.00 Test Fee for those candidates aged 18 or younger ]

-Per usual procedures, examinees that pass multiple exams at one session, will have one application transmitted to the FCC reflecting the highest level license class earned.
-Again, our procedures will not change.
+Per usual procedures, examinees who pass multiple exams at one session will have one application transmitted to the FCC reflecting the highest level of license class earned.
 The candidates will have an extra step before the license is issued.
 VE teams can point candidates to our FCC Application Fee webpage www.arrl.org/fcc-application-fee<http://www.arrl.org/fcc-application-fee>.
-Our new ARRL VEC CSCEs also include information about the application fee and points candidates to the webpage.
+Our new ARRL VEC CSCEs also include information about the application fee and point candidates to the webpage.

 What is Required to Take a Test